 The project Climate Mitigation through Nature-Based Solutions in Urban Poland (Climate NBS Poland) realised by the Sendzimir Foundation in partnership with the Ecologic Institute from Berlin from October 2018 till November 2020 thanks to funding from GIZ on behalf of the government of the Federal Republic of Germany.

-Its aim is to disseminate nature-based solutions (NBS) in cities.
+Its aim was to disseminate nature-based solutions (NBS) in cities.

 - building awareness of how NBS can contribute to climate change mitigation in urban areas;